 Raspberry Pi 4 Issues

-The Raspberry Pi Foundation would look at addressing issues that originated with the Raspberry Pi 4.
-Better heat management, a versatile selection of I/O ports, and design upgrades are key areas of improvement.
+The Raspberry Pi Foundation would address issues that originated with the Raspberry Pi 4.
+Better heat management, a versatile selection of I/O ports, and design upgrades are critical areas of improvement.

 Target Audience

 Finally, one can’t forget the principal idea on which the Raspberry Pi Foundation offers this versatile computer.
-That is to offer an inexpensive and compact computer that anyone can customize to their need.
+That is to provide an inexpensive and compact computer for hobbyists.

 Raspberry Pi 5: Expectations